-For the year ended September 30, 2006, total taxes amounted to \$17.3 million or \$300 per capita.
-This indicates a low tax burden on the citizens and is relatively consistent with that of prior periods.
+For the year ended September 30, 2007, total taxes amounted to \$21.2 million or \$368 per capita.
+This indicates a low tax burden on the citizens when compared to other insular governments, although it continues an increase in the ratios calculated in prior periods.